The Wrecking Crew (2008 film): Critical response

-The Wrecking Crew has received many positive reviews from critics.
+The Wrecking Crew has received positive reviews from critics.
 Kenneth Turan of the Los Angeles Times wrote, "If the history of rock music means anything to you, you know the individuals in question could only be the Wrecking Crew, a legendary group of Los Angeles-based studio musicians, and though their story has taken decades to reach the screen, it has been worth the wait."
 Mark Feeney of The Boston Globe commented, "Think of The Wrecking Crew as 20 Feet from Stardom (2013) for instrumentalists, or a West Coast version of Standing in the Shadows of Motown (2002).
 There's a similar shared joy among the participants, a similar sense of discovery for the viewer, and, of course, a killer soundtrack."
-Film review aggregator Rotten Tomatoes reports that 95% of critics gave the film a positive review, based on seventy three reviews with a "Certified Fresh" rating and an average score of 7.13/10.
+Film review aggregator Rotten Tomatoes reports that 95% of critics gave the film a positive review, based on seventy three reviews with a rating and an average score of 7.13/10.
 The site's consensus states: "The Wrecking Crew may not achieve the greatness of the many classic songs its subjects helped bring to life, but it remains a heartfelt, overdue tribute to overshadowed brilliance."